 15 Mar Bright Half Life

-Tanya Barfield’s new play, Bright Half Life, “is the rare play you actually wish went on longer…” The show, produced by Women’s Project Theater, is a stunning piece of work and in the capable hands of its two stellar leads, Rebecca Henderson and Rachael Holmes, explodes on stage with a staggering number of scenes, captured moments and rapid fire emotional shifts.
-It leaves your mind spinning.he New York Post was absolutely right when it stated that
+The New York Post was absolutely right when it stated that Tanya Barfield’s new play, Bright Half Life, “is the rare play you actually wish went on longer…” The show, produced by Women’s Project Theater, is a stunning piece of work and in the capable hands of its two stellar leads, Rebecca Henderson and Rachael Holmes, explodes on stage with a staggering number of scenes, captured moments and rapid fire emotional shifts.
+It leaves your mind spinning.

 One of my favorite directors, Leigh Silverman, helms the production and provided an economy of direction while creating an entire world, much of which must be imagined by the audience as there is very little on set and no props.
 The play is simply exciting to watch with all the twists and turns and flashing ahead and back in time.